A handheld for the tiny gaps between everything else.

 When the phone became the handheld

-In 2008 I got a Nokia N78, and it accidentally became my first emulation device.
+In 2008 I got a Nokia N78, and it became my first emulation device.
 That’s where I played Advance Wars for the first time, replayed The Minish Cap, and revisited Pokémon Emerald.
 I wasn’t chasing perfect accuracy.
 I just loved the idea of carrying an era in my pocket.

 Around the same time I was staring at the OpenPandora like it was forbidden fruit — a Linux handheld people talked about like a secret club.
 In my head, it’s basically the spiritual ancestor of a device like the Thor.